Using Vehicles for University Business

 - Traffic Accident Review Board

-- In coordination with the Assistant Director of PTS-Fleet Services, the board is responsible for providing oversight for safe and legal operation of University vehicles.
+- In coordination with the Assistant Director of Fleet Services, the board is responsible for providing oversight for safe and legal operation of University vehicles.
 Board responsibilities include oversight on reports of unsafe driving practices and motor vehicle accidents.
 For more information, visit Fleet Services.

 - Designated Responsible Authority (DRA)